-HFM is an approved CTLE vendor/DASA.
+HFM is an approved CTLE vendor/Dignity for All Students Act training.

 To see a full list of all our professional development opportunities and to register visit MyLearningPlan on www.hfmboces.org.

 Other opportunities are available, by request, for an additional fee.